-VI.
 COMMUNICATION

-The school phone system allows direct dialing within the school from classroom to classroom and allows access to voice mailboxes for each member of the faculty, staff and administration.
+The school phone system allows direct dialing within the school from classroom to classroom and administrative offices.

 It is requested that conversations be kept short, as this interrupts the educational process.

 The phone system is for the use of school business and should not be used for personal calls except in the case of an emergency.